IOTechSystems/xrt-examples/Exporters/mqtt/aws/README.md

-# MQTT exporter AWS example
+# AWS example that use MQTT Bridge to export data over MQTT

 ## Example